Geocodio/docs/source.html.md

 Thanks to the wonderful open-source community, we have language bindings for several additional languages and platforms.

-We will do our best to assist in online chat or email, but may not be able to help in all cases with these libraries.
+We will do our best to assist via email, but may not be able to help in all cases with these libraries.

 Some of the libraries are featured here with basic examples, but please make sure to check out the full documentation for the individual libraries (linked below).